top of page

 I'm an ecosystem scientist, biogeochemist, and life-long learner.
 I use mountain lakes as a natural laboratory to better understand how lakes more broadly "work."
 I'm passionate about open science and open data!
 When I'm not doing science, you can find me riding my bike, gardening, playing in the mountains, or seeing live music.

-Lab manager
+Lab and data manager

 Image.jpeg